KarMarsten/UseYourTools/README.md

 - **Tools** section: Access to Daily Planner, Calendar, Job Applications, Job Offers, Interview Prep, Resumes, and Reports
 - Clean, modern interface that adapts to your chosen color theme
 - Tooltips: Long-press the About (ℹ️) or Settings (⚙️) icons for helpful tooltips
+- Upcoming events: See events scheduled in the next 24 hours at a glance

 ### 📅 Calendar & Daily Planner